afrind/warp-draft/draft-ietf-moq-transport.md

 ## Publisher Interactions

-Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).
+Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}) and optional `Track Name`.
 The ANNOUNCE enables the relay to know which publisher to forward a SUBSCRIBE to.

-Relays MUST verify that publishers are authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
+Relays MUST verify that publishers are authorized to publish the content associated with the set of tracks whose Track Namespace or Track Name matches the ANNOUNCE.
 Where the authorization and identification of the publisher occurs depends on the way the relay is managed and is application specific.

-A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher for a given track namespace.
+A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher.

-When a publisher wants to stop new subscriptions for an announced namespace it sends an UNANNOUNCE.
-A subscriber indicates it will no longer subcribe to tracks in a namespace it previously responded ANNOUNCE_OK to by sending an ANNOUNCE_CANCEL.
+When a publisher wants to stop new subscriptions for an announced namespace or track, it sends an UNANNOUNCE.
+A subscriber indicates it will no longer subscribe to tracks matching a ANNOUNCE message it previously responded ANNOUNCE_OK to by sending an ANNOUNCE_CANCEL.

-A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace.
+A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace or full track name.
 This MUST use an exact match on track namespace unless otherwise negotiated by the application.
 For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

-When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each publisher that has announced the subscription's namespace, unless it already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.
+When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each publisher that has announced the subscription's namespace or full track name, unless it already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.

-When a relay receives an incoming ANNOUNCE for a given namespace, for each active upstream subscription that matches that namespace, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.
+When a relay receives an incoming ANNOUNCE for a given namespace or track, for each active upstream subscription that matches that namespace or track, it SHOULD send a SUBSCRIBE to the publisher that sent the ANNOUNCE.

 If a relay receives a Publisher-Chosen Subscription ID in SUBSCRIBE_OK, it